This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #HowDoYouHash #CollectiveBias

 Instructions

-- Preheat oven to 375 F. Line your baking sheets with parchment paper.
+- Line your baking sheets with parchment paper.
 Place the flour, baking powder, salt and 1/3 cup sugar in a large mixing bowl.
 Stir to mix everything.
 Add in the pieces of cold butter.
 Use your hands to rub the butter into the flour until you get coarse crumbs type mixture.
 Make a well in the middle of the bowl.
 Crack in egg and pour in buttermilk.
 You may use your clean hands or spoon to mix the egg with the milk and then slowly mix the flour in.
 The dough will be at the wet and sticky side (Please DON'T BE ALARMED!)

 Trust me, this was one of the parts I look forward to the most, cutting them.
 It’s like revealing a surprise for the first time 🙂 and just seeing those scones crumbled made my day.